ZChipman/IST_659_Winery_Database/README.md

 ## Files:

-Zachary_Chipman_Project2.pdf: The final report for the IST659 final project.
+Winery_Database_Report.pdf: The final report for the IST659 final project.

-IST_659_Project_Code.sql: The SQL file for the final project (though the code is also written as an appendix to the final report).
+Winery_Database_Code.sql: The SQL file for the final project (though the code is also written as an appendix to the final report).
 Microsoft SQL server may be required to run this script.